 Timetables are issued by the train operating company, Northern Trains.
 For the latest and most accurate travel times, click here to visit the National Rail Enquiries website.

 Whilst some may miss the roar of a steam engine, we can assure you the views from the rail line are just as magical.
 With tickets for regular services at a fraction of the price, it’s a journey not to be missed!
 Tickets can be purchased online ahead of travel here or, help to support your local by buying at stations along the Leeds-Settle-Carlisle route.

 Leeds, Skipton, Settle, Appleby and Carlisle are all staffed stations, giving the best advice, fares and personal service.
 Ticket vending machines are also available at these stations for passengers wishing to purchase or collect tickets outside of ticket office opening hours.
-You can also purchase tickets using Northern’s free mobile app.
+You can also purchase tickets using the free mobile app from Northern Trains.
 Click here for more details.

 About Steam Excursions…